solana-labs/ecosystem/projects/hapi.md

 category: app
 ---

-HAPI has been built to allow easy implementation in various use cases.
-It supports cross-chain solutions for most of the popular blockchains such as Ethereum, Solana, Polkadot, and others.
+HAPI allows easy implementation in various use cases.
+It supports cross-chain solutions for most of the popular blockchains, such as Ethereum, Solana, and Polkadot.